 When should tomatoes be planted?

 Late spring and early summer are the optimum periods to plant tomatoes.
 When starting a garden, starter plants are preferable to seeds.
 Choose a sunny location and plant your tomatoes there.
 Six to eight hours of sunlight is ideal for growing flavorful tomatoes.
-Most tomato plants need to be staked, trellised, or caged so they don’t touch the ground.
+Most tomato plants need to be staked, trellised or caged so as not to touch the ground.
 Decide how you will support your plants before putting them out, and then do so immediately.

 Don’t forget to provide some gaps between plants.
 Indeterminate, hardy varieties should be planted at a distance of 3 feet.
 Plants with a determinate growth habit benefit from being spaced at 2 feet.
 A 24-inch pot is recommended for indeterminate varieties, and an 18-inch pot is recommended for determinates when grown in containers.
 Put only high-quality potting soil in pots.